 Uh oh!
-A sinking feeling is the last kind of feeling you want when you’re in the water.
-But many people experience this feeling when they’re at the beach.
-As they play in the water, they suddenly feel like they're being pulled toward the bottom and away from shore.
+That’s the last feeling you want when you’re in the water.
+But many people experience this when they’re at the beach.
+What’s going on here?
+More than likely, they’re experiencing a phenomenon known as a rip current.

-As waves break on the shore, water from previous waves runs underneath the waves currently breaking on the shore.
-This creates a gentle current that runs along the bottom of the ocean, which can pull you toward the ocean floor.
+As waves break on the shore, water from previous waves runs underneath those currently breaking.
+This creates a gentle current that floats to the bottom of the ocean, which can pull you toward the ocean floor.
 This is an undertow, and it’s usually mild enough that it doesn’t present any danger except to small children and the weakest of swimmers.

 Sometimes, though, certain weather patterns cause heavy wave action.
-At these times, the water from breaking waves may not be able to get out and it builds up.
+At these times, the water from breaking waves may build up.
 As it does so, it seeks a weak point in the breaking waves.
 When it finds one, it pushes quickly out to sea, creating a rip current that runs quickly away from shore along the surface of the water.

 Rip currents can be very strong.
-So strong, in fact, that they can sweep even strong, experienced swimmers out to sea.
+They’re also fast, moving up to eight feet per second.
+That’s faster than an Olympic swimmer!
 Strong rip currents can even be deadly.
-As many as 150 people die each year in rip currents.
-For example, in Florida, rip currents cause more deaths every year than thunderstorms, hurricanes, and tornadoes combined!
+They cause as many as 150 deaths each year.
+In Florida, rip currents cause more deaths every year than thunderstorms, hurricanes, and tornadoes combined!

-Some areas are more prone to rip currents than others because of the particular shape of the coastline in the area.
-You may see warning signs in these areas telling swimmers to be wary of rip currents.
+Some regions are more prone to rip currents than others.
+This is because of the particular shape of the coastline in the area.
+You may see warning signs nearby telling swimmers to be wary of rip currents.

-If you’re swimming in an unfamiliar area, be sure to ask locals about the currents in the area.
+If you’re swimming in an unfamiliar area, be sure to ask locals about the currents.
 You should also be aware of any posted warning signs and take them seriously.
-Ignoring them can be a costly, potentially deadly mistake!
+Ignoring them can be a costly, potentially deadly, mistake!